Tooth Replacement Options – Dental Implants or Dental Bridge?

-- Making an Impression of your Teeth – next, we will make an impression of your teeth, which will be sent to the laboratory for fabrication of the prosthesis.
+- Making an Impression of your Teeth – Next, we will make an impression of your teeth, which we will then send to the laboratory for fabrication of the prosthesis.

 - Attaching the Bridge – We’ll first try the prepared bride on your teeth without cementation, to assess the fit and aesthetics.
 Once satisfied, it will be permanently attached to the supporting teeth with a cement.